jpcre2/jpcre2/doxy/doxydoc.md

   .setModifier("g")
   .replace();
 ```
 The `RegexReplace` class stores a pointer to its' associated Regex object.
-If the content of the associated Regex object is changed, there will be no need to set the pointer again.
+If the content of the associated Regex object is changed, it will be reflected on the next operation/result.

 **Note:** This independent replace object and the replace object you get from `jp::Regex::initReplace()` or `jp::Regex::getReplaceObject()` are not the same.